mariohernandez/mariohernandezio/src/blog/drupal-media-embed.md

 1. Ensure the right user roles are selected
 1. Within the **Toolbar configuration** section, drag the **Drupal media** button from the _Available buttons_ options to the _Active toolbar_ section.
 You could probably remove the original insert image button since you won't be using it.
 1. Scroll to the **Enabled filters** section and check the **Embed media** checkbox
-1. Scroll to the **Filter settings* section and set the following:
+1. Scroll to the **Filter settings** section and set the following:
    * **Default view mode**: This is the default display that will be used if content editors don't pick an option when embedding images.
+Select any of the view modes that represents the image size you want to use as default.

    * **Media types selectable in the Media Library**: Select the Media type you plan on using.
 In my case is **Image**.